Lego Island 2: The Brickster's Revenge: Plot

 Several more pages are found on LEGO Island after returning.
 Pepper collects a boombox used to defeat the Brickster Bots, as pizzas no longer hurt them.
 Shortly thereafter, Pepper is told he must go to Adventurers' Island via helicopter.
 He lands in the desert and meets classic LEGO characters Johnny Thunder and Pippin Reed.
 On their way to the Sphinx, Pepper must prevent snakes from stealing the Adventurers' gems.

 At the Sphinx, they meet Dr. Kilroy, who agrees to let Pepper use his Speedster to get to the Oasis.
-Pepper must open sarcophagi to match symbols and open the gate to obtain a page, which triggers A boulder that rolls towards Pepper and the exit.
+Pepper must open sarcophagi to match symbols and open the gate to obtain a page, which triggers a boulder that rolls towards Pepper and the exit.
 Pepper then gets into Dr. Kilroy's Speedster and avoids rocks, trees, cows, tornadoes, and UFOs on the way to the Oasis.

 At the Oasis, Pepper fishes for a fish called Big Bertha, who swallowed one of the pages.

 At the airfield, Dr. Kilroy has succumbed to heat exposure.
 Pepper must fly the biplane to the jungle, while the three Adventurers fly in the seaplane.

-In the jungle, Pepper rides a T-Rex to the iamous Mr. Hates' camp, because he has a page.
+In the jungle, Pepper rides a T-Rex to the infamous Mr. Hates' camp, because he has a page.
 Pepper frees all of Mr. Hates' dinosaurs that he has captured and retrieves a page.
 The Adventurers Island part of the game is complete, and all of the pages have been returned to the Island.

 Upon returning to Lego Island, Pepper begins training to go into Space, as reports indicate the Brickster has settled on Planet Ogel – "Lego" spelled backwards.
 Pepper trains for centrifugal force and parachute emergency.
 During space travel, Pepper dodges asteroids and finds that the Brickster has stolen the landing gear.
 He must jump out of the shuttle and parachute onto Ogel Island.

 On Ogel, Pepper makes pizzas with Mama and Papa Brickolini, whom the Brickster has taken captive.
 The pizzas put the citizens of Ogel to sleep so Pepper can face the Brickster.
 He climbs the tower, avoiding moving platforms and gaps.
 At the top of his tower, Pepper must throw spicy pizzas at the Brickster whilst dodging Brickster Bots.
 When the Brickster eats three pizzas, he goes to the bathroom and locks himself in, effectively jailing him again.
 Pepper and the Brickolinis return to Lego Island to celebrate.